devbambino/Web3-To-Human/README.md

 ### Run the app
 `npm run dev`

-## Troubleshooting
+## Troubleshooting & Know Issues

+**App Reloading:** The first time you open the app, if you connect your wallet using the Coinbase wallet option then when you click "Get Random Explanation" button the apps get reloaded.
+This is a weird behaviour I didn't have time to fix.
+For avoiding this issue the first time you open the app simply connect your Coinbase wallet and then follow the "Pay & Get Explanation" flow which is: paste an url in the link field and then click "Pay $0.20 & Get Explanation".
+After getting the explanation, click "Reset" and from now on the "Get Random Explanation" button will be working properly.

-The feature generating a post from an url is doing web scraping to extract the text from the web page shared.
+**Web Scraping in Localhost:** The feature generating an explanation from an url is doing web scraping to extract the text from the web page shared.
 If you are running the app in Localhost then a Cross-Origin Resource Sharing (CORS) issue would occur.
 To fix the issue you would need to use the Firefox web browser and install the extension [CORS Everywhere](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/).

 ## Tech behind